Version: 2.1

 Details: features/03-DIRECTORY-SEARCH.md

-What it does: Empowers Champions to take action.
+What it does: Empowers Community Leaders (CLs) to coordinate their communities and Champions to contribute.

 | For End Users | For Technical Teams |